An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Parameterisation

 where the factor $(1+z)/H(z)$ is required to convert the broadening scale from $\mathrm{km/s}$ to $\mathrm{Mpc}$ (to match the units in which we store the \pd).
 We include the parameters $\sigma_T$ and $\gamma$ in order to characterise the effects of gas temperature on the \pd.

 On small scales the baryons are supported by gas pressure, leading to a small-scale suppression in the baryon power spectrum which therefore affects the \lyaf.
 Unlike the thermal broadening, this is a 3D effect that also affects correlations perpendicular to the line of sight.
 Following ref. \cite{Kulkarni2015} we parameterise this effect with a pressure smoothing scale, $k_F$, in units of $\mathrm{Mpc}^{-1}$.
-See appendix \ref{app:calc} for more details on its calculation.